shaktipriya13/TubeNest-A-Video-Streaming-Social-Platform-Backend/Readme.md

 # TubeNest Backend

- **Note** : For the best experience, view this `README.md` on GitHub at [https://github.com/shaktipriya13/TubeNest-A-Video-Streaming-Social-Platform-Backend](https://github.com/shaktipriya13/TubeNest-A-Video-Streaming-Social-Platform-Backend).
-Table of Contents links may not work correctly in other environments.

 TubeNest is a scalable RESTful API backend for a YouTube-like video streaming and social platform.
 Users can upload videos, like, subscribe to channels, manage playlists, and view analytics on a dashboard.
 Built with Node.js, Express.js, MongoDB, and Cloudinary, it offers secure authentication, efficient media handling, and paginated feeds.